andyeske/Analysis-and-CFD-Simulations-of-2D-Axisymmetric-Porous-Structures-for-Use-in-Light-Driven-Levitation/README.md

 **Type:** Script

-**Description:** The purpose of this script is to calculate the dependency of the maximum flow-through velocity as a function of L, the channel thickness, A, the channel width, and l, a geometrical parameter controlling Ain
+**Description:** The purpose of this script is to provide an easy plotting mechanism to understand the dependency of force, payload and vft with regards to altitude

 **Inputs:** The user has to specify:

    ```
    geom_param(1) - option, geometry chosen (2, 3 or 4)
    geom_param(2) - Ra, characteristic radius(in m)
-   geom_param(3) - Outlet radius l (in m)
+   geom_param(3) - q, length of cone (option 2), outlet radius of the sphere (option 3), or length of the rocket (option 4) (in m)
    geom_param(4) - N, the number of suns
    chan_param(1) – A, channel width (in m)
    chan_param(2) – B, channel length (in m)